bratpeki/modern-milkytracker-guide/docs/ui.md

 Clears the active sample.

-Destructive action, undoable using `Ctrl+Alt+Z`.
+Destructive action, not undoable using `Ctrl+Alt+Z`.
 Doesn't open a warning popup window.

 ### "LOAD" button